 Is the young girl using the broom to hit the man, or is she hitting a man who is holding a broom?

 Another area that can cause great confusion is the misuse of punctuation marks.
-Our “Dear John Letter” perfectly illustrates how a few misplaced punctuation marks can make a world of difference to the meaning of a written communication.
+Our “Dear John Letter” perfectly illustrates how a few misplaced punctuation marks can make a world of difference to the meaning of written communication.

 When editing a document, you need to look beyond the grammar alone and consider how your reader may interpret your writing.
 If there is scope for unintended confusion, reword it or improve the punctuation.